comp-journalism/UMD-J479V-J779V-Spring2017/README.md

   - Problem Set 3 OUT [Link](https://github.com/comp-journalism/UMD-J479V-J779V-Spring2017/wiki/Problem-Sets)

 - **Coding Circle: Tues.
 Feb.
 21, 4:30-7:00pm in Knight 3207**
+  - NOTE: Hangout is on Tuesday this week.
   - We'll gather as a group and work on the week's homework (or problem set) together in a collaborative atmosphere.
 RSVP and there will be Pizza!
 RSVP [here](https://docs.google.com/forms/d/e/1FAIpQLSeFtFwBKuF8bXyvM_lgS01aiFCjhGeU3-IWEizFkkvRRctBhA/viewform)

 ###February 27 - Visual Analytics of Documents and Texts###